codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/cron-triggers.md

 %}

 {:start="7"}
 1. To confirm click **Done**.

-Now recurring pipeline executions are triggered according to the defined Cron trigger settings:
   * If you defined only the Timer settings, the build is triggered according to the Cron expression.
   * If you defined both the Timer and additional Settings, the build is triggered according to the Cron expression, and depending on the settings, the pipeline is populated with the information from the Git repo, additional variables, and notifications when configured.

+>**TIP**:
-### Edit a Cron trigger in Codefresh UI
+To edit a Cron trigger after creating it, click the Edit icon.

-???

-## Cron triggers with Codefresh CLI
+## Legacy Cron triggers with Codefresh CLI

 You can also create and manage Cron triggers for pipelines via the [Codefresh CLI](https://cli.codefresh.io/){:target="\_blank"}.

-You first create the Cron trigger and then set up a

 ### Create Cron trigger event via CLI